 In 1947, two films were made on opposite sides of the Atlantic ocean.
-One film starred Richard Widmark, and the other one starred Richard Attenborough.
+One film starred Richard Widmark, the other film starred Richard Attenborough.
 The performances of these two men in these films would set both of them onto the path to stardom.

 Widmark and Attenborough’s performances in these films also showed us the full extent of their acting talents.
 They also both played characters who were equally scary, evil and nasty pieces of work.
 Widmark’s film was Kiss Of Death (this was also his film debut).
 Attenborough’s was an adaptation of a 1938 novel by Graham Greene.
 The film was called Brighton Rock.
 It has since become regarded as one of the best British films of the era.
 It is also a cracking British Noir.

 The realism of the actors performances, coupled with the fact that Brighton Rock was shot on location on the Brighton sea front, all helps to give this film an extremely authentic look I think.
 I love the grimy and gritty look that the film has about it.
 America was leading the way in Film Noir at the time this film was made, and some might say the USA was leading the way in film making in general in the 1940’s.
 Over here in Britain we were also making some films that could easily rival, and in some cases surpass, those films coming out of Hollywood.
 This is one such film.

 While we too had our own board of film censors here in the UK- the BBFC- unlike the American filmmakers who were so hampered by the Breen Office and the Production Code, British filmmakers of the time tended to be able to get away with showing more violence, or alluding to things like sex and violence in more detail on screen.This film is one which is greatly aided by being able to show and insinuate moments of violence.